 MassSTAR Delegates' Frequently Asked Questions

 We're so excited to get to know you during the MassSTAR Citizenship Conference, but we know you probably have a lot of questions about what to expect.
 Below, we've compiled a list of the questions we have received from past delegates.
-If there's anything that isn't covered on this page, please contact the 2018 Conference Directors, Conference Directors, Tsitsi Moyo and Cristian Bedoya.
+If there's anything that isn't covered on this page, please contact the 2019 Conference Directors, Keanna Lamont and Cristian Bedoya, with any additional questions or concerns.

 What does MassSTAR stand for?